pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 2

-The logic isn't quite right.
+Our logic isn't quite right.
-Calling Pong like this sends us back some "Note: Snap" complaints.
+Calling Puck or Pong like this sends us back some "Note: Snap" complaints.
-So something somewhere isn't predicting the Turtle movement perfectly
+Something somewhere isn't correctly perfectly predicting our Turtle movement

 3